 “Understood.”
 She heads out too, which just leaves Shaw, the head of security.
 He’s not a restless man, she’s seen him stand at attention for hours at a time, but right now he’s shifting his weight, and she knows what he’s waiting for.

 Where the hell is Sabrina?
 Giovanni can’t teleport, but at a time like this, with communication down, the psychic should be here, giving insight into the experiment’s thoughts.
 Lending weight to any decisions made about it.

 Shouldering some of the responsibility for potentially making the wrong call.

 Dr. Light feels a surge of self-disgust at the thought, and puts her computer to sleep to preserve power.
 Maybe Sabrina is upstairs already, stuck with no way in.
 “What’s the last word on the mansion?”
 Shaw’s job pertains to both external and internal threats, which means he has the direct line to their people on their off-shifts at all times.

 “Got out an order to evacuate and set up a perimeter before the landline went down.”
 He watches her, face calm but body shifting again.
 “Been trying occasionally, but no new messages have come through.
 My people down here are prepared for any further orders.”

-She knows what he wants: a decision about the specimen.
-“Speak plainly, Shaw, there’s no one here but us.”
-It’s a consideration that all the Dark members of the lab have had in the back of their minds for the past decade: what they say around their non-Dark peers, who may at that very moment be an unknowing host to the experiment.
+“Speak plainly, there’s no one here but us.”
+It’s a consideration that all the Dark members of the lab have had in the back of their minds for the past decade: what they say around their non-Dark peers, who may at that very moment be an unknowing host to Mewtwo.